Jodicooli/GraphRAG/Theory/README.md

 #### Zero ETL Approach

 Unlike traditional setups requiring data to be extracted, transformed, and loaded into a dedicated graph database, PuppyGraph connects directly to existing data lakes and warehouses.
-Tables in **PostgreSQL** or **MySQL** can be instantly treated as graph nodes and edges—no duplication required.
+Tables in **PostgreSQL** or **MySQL** can be instantly treated as graph nodes and edges—no duplication required (PuppyGraph, n.d.).

 #### Petabyte-Scale Performance

 PuppyGraph claims to execute complex queries (e.g., 10-hop traversals) in just seconds—even on petabyte-scale datasets.
-This is achieved through a clear separation of compute and storage, and by leveraging distributed query execution.
+This is achieved through a clear separation of compute and storage, and by leveraging distributed query execution (PuppyGraph, n.d.).

 #### Simplified Management & Security

 No extra user or permission management is needed.
-PuppyGraph reuses permissions from your existing database, reducing complexity and keeping data securely within your environment.
+PuppyGraph reuses permissions from your existing database, reducing complexity and keeping data securely within your environment (PuppyGraph, n.d.).

 #### Native Gremlin & Cypher Support

-PuppyGraph supports both **Gremlin** (imperative style) and **Cypher** (declarative style), offering flexibility for developers to query graphs using their preferred language.
+PuppyGraph supports both **Gremlin** (imperative style) and **Cypher** (declarative style), offering flexibility for developers to query graphs using their preferred language (PuppyGraph, n.d.).

 #### Intelligent GraphRAG Agent

 The integrated **PuppyGraphAgent** can plan multi-step graph queries, reason through graph structure, and dynamically adapt its approach.
-Built on **LangChain** and **OpenAI GPT-4o**, the agent follows a **Chain-of-Thought** methodology to explain its reasoning process at every step.
+Built on **LangChain** and **OpenAI GPT-4o**, the agent follows a **Chain-of-Thought** methodology to explain its reasoning process at every step (PuppyGraph, n.d.).

 ### Conclusion